impredicative/bitlyshortener/README.md

 # bitlyshortener
 **bitlyshortener** is a Python 3.7 based high-volume Bitly V4 URL shortener with a memory-cache.
 It requires and uses one or more generic access tokens provided by Bitly which it uses semi-randomly.
-It is nevertheless limited by per-IP rate limits.
 As a disclaimer, this is an unofficial package and it has no association with Bitly.

 Other Bitly operations are outside the scope of this package.